 It’s the perfect oasis if you’re looking for a quiet, private day at the beach to walk along the shore or hang a hammock between the trees and enjoy the breeze, though you should be wary of the rip currents.

 Before you visit, keep in mind that there are no amenities or facilities, so plan accordingly.
-This secluded Florida beach is accessible by boat or along either Broadway Street or North Shore Road on foot.
+This secluded Florida beach is accessible by boat or by foot along either Broadway Street or North Shore Road at the north end of Longboat Key near Sarasota.

 As its name suggests, Siesta Key is one of the top Florida beaches to come and relax.
 The powdery white sand, tranquil ocean waves, and soft, salty breeze are huge draws.